Email Surveillance: Plot

-Dunder Mifflin's tech support employee, Sadiq (Omi Vaidya), arrives at the Scranton branch.
-Michael Scott (Steve Carell) panics, assuming that Sadiq is a terrorist due to his being Middle Eastern.
+Dunder Mifflin's tech support employee, Sadiq, arrives at the Scranton branch.
+Michael Scott panics, assuming that Sadiq is a terrorist due to his wearing a turban.
 Sadiq sets up a system that allows Michael to monitor his employees' emails.
-When everyone in the office finds out, Jim Halpert (John Krasinski) worries that Michael will discover the party he is throwing that night, to which Michael is not invited.
-Inevitably, Michael notices and tries to get Jim to admit that he's having a party, while Jim acts nonchalantly as if nothing is happening.
-In order to keep Dwight Schrute (Rainn Wilson) from exposing the party, Jim tells him that it is a surprise party for Michael.
+When everyone in the office finds out, Jim Halpert worries that Michael will discover the party he is throwing that night, to which Michael is not invited.
+Michael finds an e-mail about it and tries to get Jim to admit that he is having a party, while Jim acts nonchalantly as if nothing is happening.
+In order to keep Dwight Schrute from exposing the party, Jim tells him that it is a surprise party for Michael.

-Pam Beesly (Jenna Fischer) notices some things that lead her to suspect that Dwight and Angela Martin (Angela Kinsey) are dating.
-However, she discreetly abandons her suspicions when she asks Phyllis Lapin (Phyllis Smith) if she noticed any office romances and Phyllis guesses that Pam meant her and Jim.
+Pam Beesly overhears Dwight warning Angela Martin to delete any sensitive emails to avoid Michael reading them, leading her to suspect that Dwight and Angela are in an undisclosed office romance.
+However, she discreetly abandons her suspicions when she asks Phyllis Lapin if she noticed any office romances and Phyllis guesses that Pam meant her and Jim.
 Jim and Pam bond when she sees Jim's room for the first time and looks through his high school yearbook.

-After ruining an improv class, Michael decides to crash Jim's party, much to the staff's dismay and Dwight's naïve delight.
+After ruining an improv class, Michael is uninvited to the class's after party.
+He decides to crash Jim's party, much to the staff's dismay and Dwight's naïve delight.
 Michael awkwardly tries his hand at karaoke but Jim then joins in, easing the tension considerably.
 The documentary crew catches Angela and Dwight making out in Jim's backyard.